Mineral Wells, Texas

 Mineral Wells is a city in Palo Pinto and Parker Counties in the U.S. state of Texas.
-The population was 14,820 at the 2020 census.
+Its population was 14,820 at the 2020 census.
 The city is named for mineral wells in the area, which were highly popular in the early 1900s.

 History

 In 1919, Mineral Wells hosted the spring training camp for the Chicago White Sox, the year of the famous "Black Sox" scandal involving "Shoeless" Joe Jackson.
 Mineral Wells also hosted spring training for the Cincinnati Reds and St. Louis Cardinals in the 1910s and early 1920s.
 The baseball field was located in the center of town.

-In 1952, Mineral Wells was the host of the Republican state convention in which delegates divided between presidential candidates Dwight D. Eisenhower and Senator Robert A. Taft.
-Though state chairman Orville Bullington of Wichita Falls led the Taft forces, the convention vote ultimately went 33–5 in favor of Eisenhower.

-Military History
+Military history

-Mineral Wells military history dates back to 1916 with the organization of Company 1, 4th Texas Infantry.
+Mineral Wells' military history dates back to 1864 with the organization of Company 1, 4th Texas Infantry.
 By January 1925, the War Department approved the site that would become Camp Wolters, the training ground for the 56th Cavalry Brigade of the Texas National Guard.

 In 1956, the base began operations as the Primary Helicopter Center of the United States Army that would provide basic training and primary flight training for all rotary-wing aviators.
 The Vietnam War created an increased need for pilots.
 To meet the demand, Fort Wolters increased operations to become the training site for helicopter pilots for the Marine Corp in 1968 and the Air Force in 1970.
-Nearly every helicopter pilot that flew in Vietnam was trained at Fort Wolters.
+Nearly every helicopter pilot who flew in Vietnam was trained at Fort Wolters.
 Fort Wolters was deactivated in 1973.
-The 8,500 acres was then parsed out to the city of Mineral Wells, private businessmen, Weatherford College, and Lake Mineral Wells State Park.

-State Park
+State park

-Mineral Wells is very well known for the state park which features fishing, camping, horse riding, biking, hiking trails and rock climbing.
-One attraction is Penitentiary Hollow, a popular rock climbing area.
+Mineral Wells is very well known for the state park, which features fishing, camping, horseback riding, biking, hiking trails, and rock climbing.
+One attraction is Penitentiary Hollow, a popular rock-climbing area.

-Film

-Prison Break Season 2 episode 8 "Dead Fall" set in "Arizona" is actually various locations in and around Mineral Wells.
-In an opening aerial shot showing downtown Hwy 281 Northbound, Crazy Water banners can be seen on the light poles.